Richard Mottram: Multi-purpose Permanent Secretary

 On 11 September 2001, after both World Trade Center towers and the Pentagon were hit in the day's terrorist attacks, a special advisor in Mottram's department, Jo Moore, sent an email to the press office of her department which read: "It's now a very good day to get out anything we want to bury.
 Councillors' expenses?"
 The suggestion caused severe criticism for its insensitivity, callousness and political ineptitude.
 As the administrative head of the department in which Moore worked, Mottram was asked by Stephen Byers to consider whether disciplinary action should be taken against Moore.

 Mottram was still at the DETR in 2002 when, after further controversy over alleged "burying of bad news" involving Moore and Martin Sixsmith, the department's Director of Communications, Stephen Byers announced that both Moore and Sixsmith had decided to resign.
 Mottram was in the middle of negotiations with Sixsmith at the time of the Byers announcement.
-According to Sixsmith he said to a colleague as Byers headed to the interview studios:
+According to Sixsmith, Mottram said to a colleague as Byers headed to the interview studios:

 We're all fucked.
 I'm fucked.
 You're fucked.
 The whole department is fucked.
 It's the biggest cock-up ever.
 We're all completely fucked.

 After Sixmith included this quote in an interview with the Sunday Times about his "resignation" it was picked up extensively in the media and tended to be reported in bowdlerised form as "f***ed", leading Tony Wright, the Chairman of the Public Administration Committee at the time, to comment to Mottram that "Our note-takers have trouble with asterisks."

 Sir Richard was embarrassed by the report of his remarks, and was asked about them by the House of Commons Public Administration Committee on 7 March 2002.
 In response, he said: "I find the subject of the remarks I am alleged to have made with the asterisks one of the most tedious subjects I have ever had to deal with ...
 What is actually the case is that much to my regret, actually, these remarks appeared in the newspapers, they were uttered in private to one person, with one other person in the room and they were quite clearly over the top in a number of respects, not least in describing the nature of the crisis we were engulfed in.
 In previous incarnations I have dealt with life and death matters where lots of people lives were at risk.
 I have been responsible for things to do with nuclear warfare and whatever one thinks about the events of that Friday they are not in that category.
 I much regret the thing was so over-hyped."